Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/ts.md

 `TS2 = @TS('VARINT',1)`

-Time series TS2 is defined as break point series and get 1 as value at start of requested time period.
+Time series TS2 is defined as breakpoint series and get 1 as value at start of requested time period.

 Series with other resolutions: